FuzzySlipper/Framework/README.md

 # Framework
-This is just the initial effort to cut out the framework code from an existing game and make it standalone
+This is an attempt to make a standalone repo of the more generic parts of our rpg framework